unstoppabledomains/decentralized-websites/examples/community/README.md

 - If you want your template to appear in the Unstoppable website builder, inline any styles that should be updated
 - Make sure all relevant css & font files are included.
 Sites should be fully decentralized and not rely on any APIs for styles
 - **Do not use any trademarked or copyrighted assets** without permission.
 If you want to use it, you have to ensure that you have the legal right to do so.
 If applicable add a footer with any necessary accreditation

+_We encourage you to add an author signature to the footer of your template_